Page Content

 Macrochenus tonkinensis

-Macrochenus tonkinensis is the scientific name of a group of Lamiinae -also called lamiines or flat-faced longhorned beetles-
+Macrochenus tonkinensis is the scientific name of a group -also called lamiines or flat-faced longhorned beetles-

 Macrochenus tonkinensis Aurivillius, 1920